 Other Important Points -

-First woman to reach the North Pole - Ann Bencraft
+The first woman to reach the North Pole - Ann Bencraft

 The first woman to reach the South Pole - Ann Bencraft

-First woman to reach the Antarctic continent - Zakirone
+The first woman to reach the Antarctic continent - Zakirone

 Research centers established by India in Antarctic continent - Maitri (1989), Dakshin Gangotri (1983), Bharti (2012)